-This easy crochet scarf pattern uses the moss stitch, a very easy crochet stitch pattern worked with single crochet and chain stitches.
+This easy crochet scarf pattern uses the moss stitch, which is a very easy crochet stitch pattern worked using a combination of single crochet and chain stitches.
 The moss stitch, which is also known as granite stitch as well as linen stitch, is worked by making single crochet stitches into the spaces created by chain stitches.
 It takes only a few rows to really get this technique down so that it becomes a beautifully meditative pattern.
-This crochet scarf pattern offers a great opportunity to learn and practice this beautiful stitch while also creating a great functional item.
+This crochet scarf pattern offers a great opportunity to learn and practice this beautiful stitch while also creating a comfortable, functional item.

 Crochet Skill Level: Beginner

 This pattern is easy enough for beginners.
 It doesn't require any increasing or decreasing so as long as you know how to work single crochet and chain stitch, you'll be able to complete this scarf.
 That said, it is a perfect crochet pattern for anyone interested in a relaxing project so don't be afraid to bookmark it as an easy crochet scarf pattern even if you're a very advanced crocheter.

 - Worsted Weight Yarn: You can use any worsted weight yarn to crochet this scarf.
 Pick your favorite!
 (Of course, you can also use yarn of another weight, but this may significantly change the finished size of your crochet scarf.)

 - Crochet Hook: Size K crochet hook.
 Note: you may adjust hook to achieve gauge (shown below).
 However, gauge isn't too important if you aren't picky about the finished size of your scarf.

 - Tapestry Needle: You'll need this for weaving in ends when you are finished crocheting the scarf.